jakubsikora/jcolorpicker/README.md

 # TODO

+1. Preset color from input.
-5. Options to show/hide input with RGB, HEX
+2. Options to show/hide input with RGB, HEX
-6. Reveling module pattern.
-7. Multiple instances.
+3. Multiple instances.
-8. Unit tests.
+4. Unit tests.
-9. Preset color from input.
-10. Remove listeners.
+5. Remove listeners.
-11. Positioning of the canvas.
+6. Positioning of the canvas.